richard-timpson/CS-3500/PS6/README.txt

 5. Bug where you can't delete contents of cell - Richard

-For the added options, we are hoping to make it so that you can move cells with the arrow key, edit cells without having to click in contents box save values on enter, select multiple cells for copy and paste, and possibly a undo/redo button.
+For the added options, we are hoping to make it so that you can move cells with the arrow key, edit cells without having to click in contents box save values on enter - Done 10/11/18 11:00 PM

+select multiple cells for copy and paste, and possibly a undo/redo button.

 We also need to come up with a list of user tests to make sure functionality is working.

 We need to change PS4 so that opening file does not set Changed value to True. - Fixed 10/11/18 @ 11:07 PM

+Currently, cells out of range return a formulaError.. needs to throw an invalid formula exception. - Fixed 10/11/18 @ 11:33 PM

+Need to change the Open button to Open New.. and create and Open button that replaces the currently open window.

+Add error handeling for opening and saving file issues.